Summer/Fall CSA

 Both the on-farm and Salem pick-up sites will be market-style, enabling you to choose your vegetables from the quantities listed.

-- We have a swap box for members who choose to trade out an item.
-Anything you don’t want from your share can be left for donation.
+• We have a swap box for members who choose to trade out an item.
+Anything you don’t want from your share can be left for other members.

 Lebanon Pick-up Option: